contentful/extensions/README.md

 # Contentful extensions repository (unmaintained)

 This repo is unmaintained in favor of [apps](https://github.com/contentful/apps).
 We strongly recommend investing into Apps instead of UI Extensions going forward.
 Learn how to [build your first app](https://www.contentful.com/developers/docs/extensibility/app-framework/tutorial/).
-If you’ve run into any issue, please let us know and we’ll resolve it as soon as possible.

 ---